 There is so much to love about that State of Kentucky.
-Beautiful countryside, magnificent horses, innovative distilleries, and great bourbon all come to mind.
+Beautiful countryside, magnificent horses, innovative distilleries, and great bourbons all come to mind.
 We spend a lot of time here and always enjoy the wonderful people we meet and places we experience

 Our independent agency offers Medicare supplement insurance, Advantage plans, and Part D Drug coverage across the entire state.
-From Louisville to Lexington – Bardstown to Florence – and all places in between, we can help you find the supplemental insurance that best fits your needs and budget.
+From Louisville to Lexington – Bardstown to Florence – and all places in between, we can help you find the supplemental insurance that best fits your needs.
 Contact us today to get started!